JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/quick-tips/sql-server-type-convertion/index.md

   - SQL Server
 ---

-In SQL Server, you can convert an INT to VARCHAR using either the CAST or CONVERT function.
-Here are both options:
+With SQL Server, you can convert one type to another, for example an `INT` to `VARCHAR` using either the `CAST` or `CONVERT` function.

+Here are both options in action:

 ## Using `CAST`